-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the headteacher (unless they are about the headteacher or members of the governing board), via the school office.
+This may be done in person or in writing (either by letter or email), preferably on the complaint form.